robcarver17/pysystemtrade/docs/data.md

 2. Read in the data from the Barchart files and write them into MongoDB / Parquet.

 Barchart data (when manually downloaded through the website) is saved with the file format: `XXMYY_Barchart_Interactive_Chart*.csv`
 Where XX is the two character barchart instrument identifier, eg ZW is Wheat, M is the future contract month (F=January, G=February...
 Z =December), YY is the two digit year code, and the rest is fluff.
-The little function `strip_file_names` renames them so they have the expected format: `NNNN_YYYYMMDD.csv`, where NNNN is my instrument code (at least four letters and usually way more), and YYYYMM00 is a numeric date format eg 20201200 (the last two digits are notionally the days, but these are never used - I might need them if I trade weekly expiries at some point).
+The little function `strip_file_names` renames them, so they have the expected format: `NNNN_YYYYMMDD.csv`, where NNNN is my instrument code (at least four letters and usually way more), and YYYYMM00 is a numeric date format eg 20201200 (the last two digits are notionally the days, but these are never used - I might need them if I trade weekly expiries at some point).
 If I was a real programmer, I'd probably have used perl or even a bash script to do this.

 The next thing we do is define the internal format of the files, by setting `barchart_csv_config`: